obenchekroun/hadistory/README.md

 |:--:|
 | *Hadistory !* |

+## Acknowledgments
+Based on storybook : [tvldz's storybook](https://github.com/tvldz/storybook).
+This project has been largely based on storybook with a few tweaks for my needs.
+All credit goes to them for making this awesome project.

 ## Hardware
 - [Raspberry Pi 5 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/).
 Certainly possible with other hardware, but may be slower and require simpler models.
 - [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7) or [Waveshare 7 color 5.65"](https://www.waveshare.com/5.65inch-e-paper-module-f.htm).
 Code can be modified to support other resolutions.